 Cons:

-If your organization has strict rules and policies around workers’ hours and time-tracking, then Jibble could be a good Clockify replacement.
+Overall, Jibble is a good Clockify replacement if your organization has strict rules and policies around workers’ hours and time-tracking.

 It has a slew of features that can precisely control timekeeping, including biometric and facial recognition technology for registering attendance.
 It’s also compatible with NFC cards to enable one-tap clocking in, or you can use the kiosk service.